International response to the Holocaust: Portugal

 Portugal had been ruled from 1933 by an authoritarian political regime led by António de Oliveira Salazar which had been influenced by contemporary fascist regimes.
-However, it was unusual in not explicitly incorporating anti-Semitism in its own ideology.
+However, it was unusual in not explicitly incorporating Antisemitism in its own ideology.
 In spite of this, Portugal had introduced immigration measures which discriminated against Jewish refugees in 1938.
 Its rules on issuing transit visas were further tightened at the time of the German invasion of France in May–June 1940.
-Aristides de Sousa Mendes, the country's consul at Bordeaux, nonetheless issued large numbers of visas to refugees, including Jews, fleeing the German advance but was later officially sanctioned for his actions.
-Although few Jews were permitted to settle in Portugal itself, some 60,000 to 80,000 Jewish refugees passed through Portugal which, especially before 1942, was a major route for refugees fleeing the United Kingdom and the United States.
+Aristides de Sousa Mendes, the country's consul at Bordeaux, nonetheless issued thousands of visas to refugees, including Jews, fleeing the German advance but was later officially sanctioned for his actions.
+Although few Jews were permitted to settle in Portugal itself, some 60,000 to 80,000 Jewish refugees passed through Portugal which, especially before 1942, was a major route for refugees fleeing to the United Kingdom and the United States.
 A number of prominent Jewish aid agencies were permitted to establish offices in Lisbon.

 Portugal's Ministry of Foreign Affairs received information from its consuls in German-occupied Europe from 1941 about the escalation of the persecution of Jews.
 The historian Filipe Ribeiro de Meneses writes that it was nonetheless considered insignificant:

 Salazar's regime took limited steps to intervene on behalf of certain Portuguese Jews living in German-occupied Europe from 1943 and did succeed in saving small numbers in Vichy France and German-occupied Northern Greece.
 After lobbying from Moisés Bensabat Amzalak, a Jewish regime loyalist, Salazar also unsuccessfully attempted to intercede with the German government on behalf of the Portuguese Sephardic community in the German-occupied Netherlands.
 Alongside Spanish and Swedish diplomatic missions, the Portuguese Legation in Hungary also issued papers to some 800 Hungarian Jews in late 1944.